Skip to main content

 Indian Wells

-The golf course at Indian Wells Resort.
+The golf course at Indian Wells Resort

-Indian Wells is not just the home of top-notch tennis tournaments.
-The oasis in the southern California desert is also home to an impressive golf resort.
-The property is home to 36 stunning holes framed by towering palm trees, water features, and the desert mountains in the distance.
-Because it’s located just 15 miles from the Palm Springs airport, getting there is a breeze.
 What’s more, there’s a 53,000-square-foot clubhouse, tricky holes that will test your skills, and a resident hotel founded by Lucille Ball back in 1957.
 That old Hollywood vibe is still alive and well here, adding a cool layer to an already amazing golf destination.
 Catch a show at IW Live after a day of golf, and be sure to peruse the expansive wine list.

 Fogg Brook

-Fogg Brook Resort in Maine.
+Fogg Brook Resort in Maine

-Fogg Brook Facebook/Fogg Brook Resort
+Fogg Brook Resort / Facebook

-Maine doesn’t always jump to mind when one thinks of golf, but Fogg Brook is out to change that.
-There’s a stunning 18-hole course (with a 6,550-yard layout), all in the company of thick forests, rustic architecture, and the occasional moose on the green.
-There are RV hookups for the DIY crowd and some well-appointed guest suites too.
+here are RV hookups for the DIY crowd and some well-appointed guest suites too.
 It’s one of the more affordable courses on the list and one that really lights up in the fall with the shift in foliage.
 Drop by the casual restaurant for Americana cuisine and a good beer or cocktail.

 Tullymore Golf Resort

-The Tullymore Golf Resort in Michigan.
+The Tullymore Golf Resort in Michigan

-Tullymore feels genuinely wild, carved into 800 acres of Michigan woodland area.
-The greenery is stunning, the course is a dream, and the accommodations match the majestic mood of the place.
-Two award-winning par-72 courses reside on the property, along with a pair of modern hotels and luxury condos.
-In addition, there’s a restaurant and bar where we suggest you try the macadamia crusted walleye or grilled swordfish nicoise and a pint of local beer after a round of golf.
-Some 650 golf courses exist in this state, so it’s no wonder that Michigan golf resorts attract quit the crowd.
+In addition, there’s a restaurant and bar where we suggest you try the macadamia-crusted walleye or grilled swordfish nicoise and a pint of local beer after a round of golf.
+Some 650 golf courses exist in this state, so it’s no wonder that Michigan golf resorts attract quite the crowd.
 That said, you’ll be hard-pressed to find one better than Tullymore.

 Tapatio Springs

-Tapatio Springs Hill Country Resort.
+Tapatio Springs Hill Country Resort

-Tapatio Springs Facebook/Tapatio Springs
+Tapatio Springs / Facebook

 Tapatio Springs is an elegant resort and golf course located just 35 miles outside of San Antonio.
 Designed by Tripp Davis, the course snakes through oak-studded hills and is a model of landscape design, not to mention a hoot to play.
 Perhaps best of all, you’re in Texas Hill Country, meaning a booming wine scene with tons of tasting rooms, sprawling vineyards, and a picturesque rolling countryside.
-On site, there are plenty of inviting rooms, and the al fresco dining options at the resort are fantastic.

 Mohonk Mountain House

-The golf course at Mohonk Mountain House.
+The golf course at Mohonk Mountain House

-Easily one of the coolest attractions, the Mohonk Mountain House is set in upstate New York and feels more like a Swiss getaway than a Hudson Valley resort.
+Easily one of the coolest attractions, the Mohonk Mountain House is set in upstate New York just 90 miles from New York City, and it feels more like a Swiss getaway than a Hudson Valley resort.
 It’s set on the water, boasts incredible, castle-like architecture, and is home to one of the oldest golf courses in the nation.
-The course was designed in 1897 and is spread over an old dairy farm.
-It’s just a 9-hole trek, but it’s well worth your time.
-Play the historic course and cap it off with a wine pairing dinner back at the lodge.

 Mark Stock